-The Faculty of Health-care Sciences (FHCS) at Eastern University, Sri Lanka was established in 2005 with a broad outlook, and has earned a reputation for its uniqueness in the organizational structure and the curricula that have been designed to match global trends.
-The FHCS are the pioneers in introducing Outcome Based Education concept since its inception,
+The Faculty of Health-care Sciences (FHCS) at Eastern University, Sri Lanka steps into its' 14th year with poise.
+It is one of a new breed of faculty with a broad outlook, and has earned a reputation for its uniqueness in the organizational structure and the curricula that have been designed to match global trends.
+The hallmark integrated curriculum of FHCS